Zoom H5 Handy Recorder

 Zoom H5 Handy Recorder is a handheld digital audio recorder from Zoom Corporation, introduced in January 2014.
 A successor to the Zoom H4n, the new model features interchangeable input capsules with microphones (as does the Zoom H6), allowing the recording of up to four tracks simultaneously, both internal and external.

 Features

 The H5 can record in WAV format up to 24-bit/96kHz as well as MP3.
 Sound can be recorded with up to four separate channels through the inputs.
-Several built-in effects are available, including low-cut filter, input compressor and limiter, or a playback speed and pitch control.
+Several built-in effects are available, including a low-cut filter, input compressor and limiter, or a playback speed and pitch control.

 Two XLR/TRS combo connectors are provided with an adjustable gain and phantom power.

-Both: SD and SDHC memory cards are supported with a capacity of up to 32 GB.
+Both SD and SDHC memory cards are supported with a capacity of up to 32 GB.